jeffjl74/ACT_TriggerTree/README.md

 Closing the plugin's window also does not clear the data.
 When a new trigger occurs, the window will re-open showing both the old and new items.

-Pressing the red X button on a tab will hide (actually, just not draw) any items with a Time Stamp older than the time the button is pressed.
+Pressing the red X button on a tab will hide (actually, just not draw) any items with a Time Stamp older than the time when the button is pressed.
 The tab itself remains visible.
 The items are actually still in the list since they are still in ACT's list, so a scroll bar may show up when it looks unnecessary.
 Un-pressing the button will show all items again.
 A pressed button has the  blue-ish background, like the bottom tab in the example above.

-There is a minor difference between re-enabling a Results Tab in ACT's Custom Triggers tab versus in the plugin.
+There is a minor difference between re-enabling a Results Tab using ACT's Custom Triggers tab [Add/Edit] button versus checking the checkbox in the plugin.
 In the plugin, if a previously disabled tab is re-enabled by checking the checkbox, any items that were present when the checkbox was unchecked are restored when it is re-checked.
 In ACT, re-enabling a disabled Results Tab creates a new empty tab.

 ### Show Encounters